Go to Content

 • Create a blog or memorial site

-Some women and families find important dates, like their expected due date or the anniversary of their loss, to be especially meaningful.
+Some people and families find important dates, like their expected due date or the anniversary of their loss, to be especially meaningful.
 You might create a ritual like burning a candle throughout the day of your intended delivery date, or asking friends and family to burn a candle in honor of your pregnancy.

 Sharing Your Story